MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-subscription.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Subscriptions</a> page.

-2. On the **Subscriptions** page, choose the subscription from which you want to remove licenses, then choose **Add/Remove licenses**.
+2. On the **Subscriptions** page, select the subscription from which you want to remove licenses, then select **Add/Remove licenses**.

     [What if I don't see the Add/Remove licenses link?](#what-if-i-dont-see-the-addremove-licenses-link)

-3. In the **Total licenses** box, enter the total number of licenses that you need for this subscription and then choose **Submit**.
+3. In the **Total licenses** box, enter the total number of licenses that you need for this subscription and then select **Submit**.
 For example, if you have 110 licenses and you want to remove 5 of them, enter 105.

 ## What if I don't see the Add/Remove licenses link?